trashbirdecology/luisdva.github.io/_posts/2015-09-13-Elevation-data-in-R-using-rgbif.md

 ---

-## Getting elevation data for point occurrences in R using rgbif

 As part of an ongoing project on Phyllostomid bat macroecology, I was given a spreadsheet of point occurrences for Stenodermatines.
 All the records had georeferenced location data in Degrees/Minutes/Seconds, but some did not include original elevation data.
 Thus, I wanted to fetch the elevation for the points with missing data – a simple enough task.
 At first, I considered doing it the way I remembered from my undergraduate projects, by plugging the coordinates for individual localities into third-party websites that locate them in an embedded Google Map and show the elevation (for example: [mygeoposition.com](http://mygeoposition.com/)).

 Then I remembered that it’s not 2004 and that I should know better.
 A quick search led me to the [rgbif](https://cran.r-project.org/web/packages/rgbif/index.html) package by the helpful folks from the [rOpenSci](https://ropensci.org/) project. _rgbif_ includes the _elevation_ function, which uses the [Google Elevation API](https://developers.google.com/maps/documentation/elevation/intro) to get the elevations for a data frame or list of points.